joenorton/rubyretriever/readme.md

 ==============

 Web Crawler, Site Mapper, Filve Harvester, and all around nice buddy to have around.
+Written in Ruby
 Created by Joe Norton

 requirements
 ------------
-ruby
 nokogiri
 open-uri
 optparse
 uri
 csv

-command-line arguements
+command-line arguments
 -----------------------
 Usage: retriever.rb [options] Target_URL
-    -o, --out FILENAME               Dump output to selected filename
+    -o, --out FILENAME               *Dump output to selected filename*
-    -v, --verbose                    Output more information
+    -v, --verbose                    *Output more information*
-    -l, --limit PAGE_LIMIT_#         set a max on the total number of crawled pages
+    -l, --limit PAGE_LIMIT_#         *set a max on the total number of crawled pages*
-    -e, --ext FILE_EXTENSION         set a file extension to look for on crawled pages
+    -e, --ext FILE_EXTENSION         *set a file extension to look for on crawled pages*
-    -h, --help                       Display this screen
+    -h, --help                       *Display this screen*

 test.rb
 -------